 HUD 223(a)(7) Loans

-If you already have a HUD multifamily or healthcare loan, such as a HUD 223(f) loan, a HUD 232 loan, or a HUD 221(d)(4) loan, there's no better way to refinance it than the the HUD 223(a)(7) refinancing program.
+If you already have a HUD multifamily or healthcare loan, such as a HUD 223(f) loan, a HUD 232 loan, or a HUD 221(d)(4) loan, and you want to refinance it, you can easily do so with the HUD 223(a)(7) refinancing program.
 The program is specifically designed to refinance loans for current HUD multifamily borrowers, reducing interest rates and increasing amortization in order to improve a multifamily property's cash flow.
 In addition, any prepayment penalties can also be added to a borrower's HUD 223(a)(7) loan.
 This means that a developer won't have to provide much cash out-of-pocket if their original HUD multifamily loan is less than 10 years old.
 And, just like other HUD multifamily loans, HUD 223(a)(7) loans are non-recourse.

 HUD 223(a)(7) loans have terms including: